 Yet purists would argue that nothing should interfere with your enjoyment of Jamon Iberico or Prosciutto – conventional wisdom suggests matching luxury ham with a piece of bread, and perhaps a glass of sherry, but little else.
-However, nothing could be further from the truth; both Spanish and Italian ham pairs extremely well with a variety of wine styles, from fortified to sparkling, you’re bound to discover the perfect pairing in our guide below:
+However, nothing could be further from the truth; both Spanish and Italian ham pairs extremely well with a variety of wine styles, from fortified to sparkling; you’re bound to discover the perfect pairing in our guide below:

-Jamon Iberico requires little introduction to Spanish food and drink aficionados – produced from a descendant of the European Wild Boar that is found in small numbers in Dehesas (oak forest reserves) in south-west Spain, Iberico is justly prized for its depth of flavor and texture.
+Jamon Iberico requires little introduction to Spanish food and drink aficionados – produced from a descendant of the European Wild Boar found in small numbers in Dehesas (oak forest reserves) in south-west Spain, Iberico is justly prized for its depth of flavor and texture.
 The quintessential wine pairing is sherry, as any self-respecting Spaniard will testify.
-And yes, it is a cliché to be sure, but a cliché that works time and time again.
+And yes, it is a cliché, to be sure, but a cliché that works time and time again.
 Lighter styles such as fino and manzanilla work best: salty aromas and low acidity provide a perfect foil to the buttery softness of Jamon Iberico, an effortless gastronomic pairing.
 Our top choice would be Gonzalez Byass ‘En Rama’ fino sherry.
-However, eschew oloroso styles, they tend to overwhelm the ham flavors.
+However, eschew oloroso styles they tend to overwhelm the ham flavors.

 Alternatively, try Cava, preferably a brut nature from a leading producer in a riper vintage.
-High acidity in sparkling wine can clash with top Spanish ham, making some Champagne particularly unsuitable, however, softer, riper cava is often a great match with Jamon Iberico.
-Gramona Imperial is one such exceptional example of a great partner for Jamon Iberico, the wines of Raventos I Blanc would be another.
+High acidity in sparkling wine can clash with top Spanish ham, making some Champagne particularly unsuitable; however, softer, riper cava is often a great match with Jamon Iberico.
+Gramona Imperial is one such exceptional example of a great partner for Jamon Iberico; the wines of Raventos I Blanc would be another.

 Jamon Iberico de Bellota

 White wines can also step up to the challenge, although pick your bottle judiciously.
-High acid whites such as Loire Sauvignon Blanc or German Riesling won’t work, instead, think mature Chardonnay from Burgundy, or perhaps a Viura-based white from Rioja.
-Finca Allende’s superlative white Rioja gets our vote for the most hedonistic, and sweetly satisfying of matches!
+High-acid whites such as Loire Sauvignon Blanc or German Riesling won’t work, instead, think mature Chardonnay from Burgundy or perhaps a Viura-based white from Rioja.
+Finca Allende’s superlative white Rioja gets our vote for the most hedonistic and sweetly satisfying of matches!

 Prosciutto di Parma

 However, avoid ‘serious’ tannic reds such as Aglianico from Campania and Brunello di Montalcino.
 Salt and tannin are not good bedfellows, as salt can make the tannins taste sour.
-Similarly, overly sweet wines such as Sauternes (sorry France) should not be considered, as they cancel out the inherent sweetness in Parma Ham.
+Similarly, overly sweet wines such as Sauternes (sorry, France) should not be considered, as they cancel out the inherent sweetness in Parma Ham.

 Culatello di Zibello

 But what to pair with this rare Italian delicacy?
 After an exhaustive search, we have found what we believe to be an ideal match – Barbaresco.
-Lighter in tannin then say Aglianico, mature vintages of Barbaresco are a suitably regal partnership for the sweet-musky flavor of Culatello.
-If it’s a special occasion, splash on a bottle on Angelo Gaja Barbaresco, preferably from the 2011 vintage.
+Lighter in tannin then, say Aglianico, mature vintages of Barbaresco are a suitably regal partnership for the sweet-musky flavor of Culatello.
+If it’s a special occasion, splash on a bottle of Angelo Gaja Barbaresco, preferably from the 2011 vintage.
 Expensive?
 Definitely.
 Worth every cent?
 Absolutely.